Submission Rules, Terms and Conditions

 Personal information provided will only be used for the purposes of this project and will not be shared or sold to any third party individual or business.

-Submissions will close at 11.59pm on Sunday 8th November 2020.
+Submissions for The Dear 2021 Project will close at 11.59pm on Sunday 7th March 2021.
 Entries received after this time, for any reason including but not limited to postal delays and technical issues, will not be considered under any circumstances.

 Entrants can only enter individually and may only enter one letter to the project.
 If more than one letter is submitted, only the first letter will be considered.